 The microscopic study of basic human tissues, including structural and functional relationships and biochemical relationships at the organ level.
 The course requires two hours of lecture and three hours of lab per week.
-(Prerequisites: BIO 114 and BIO 151 with grades of C or higher.
+(Prerequisites: BIO 114 ORd BIO 151 with a grade of C or higher.
 Offered Every Spring Beginning 2015)